roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

     -c configIdHere -p $DEVSHELL_PROJECT_ID
 ```

 4. When the image build completes, switch to the Google Cloud Console and look at the images in Container Registry.
 You should see a just deployed "endpoints-runtime-serverless".
-Hover over the image's name and a copy button should appear with the tool tip "Copy full image name."
+Hover over the image's name and a **Copy** button should appear with the tool tip *Copy full image name*.
 Copy the full name and drop it in a text document or something because you'll need it in the next step.

-5. Redeploy your "endpoints-runtime-serverless" service using your new image.
+5. Redeploy your `endpoints-runtime-serverless` service using your new image.
 You'll need to replace the image path with the one copied in the last step.
 Notice, this is mostly the exact same step we ran earlier to deploy the first, generic esp-gateway. `gcloud run deploy` both deploys new Cloud Run services, and updates existing.

 ```
 gcloud run deploy esp-gateway \